 When 70% of the success of a product or service comes down to ease-of-use, companies should have a UX Strategy.
-At DPsy, we utilise multiple expert analytic tools to both convert user insights to operational design opportunities and to map out existing products for UX-driven design opportunities.
+At DPsy, we make use of multiple expert analytic tools to convert user insights into operational design opportunities, and to map out existing products for UX-driven design opportunities.

-Conversion of user insights to operational design opportunities.
+Conversion of user insights into operational design opportunities.

 Expert analysis of existing product portfolio and competitors to identify UX-driven design opportunities.